 - If your budget can stretch, see our guide on the best gaming laptop under $1500

-Let’s get one thing out of the way right away.
-If you have less than $800 to spend on gaming laptops, you’re going to be looking at a Full HD display.
-While that’s a fourth the resolution of 4K, it’s just not feasible to deliver one for less than $800 and still maintain the graphics and smooth gaming experience.
-But that isn’t nearly as bad as it seems.
-The distinction between 4K and FHD on a laptop model isn’t that different, and most gaming laptops will be just fine with 1080p.
+Let’s get one thing out of the way right off the bat.
+If you have less than $800 to spend on gaming laptops, you’re only going to be looking at a Full HD display.
+While the standard for modern resolutions is trending more toward 4K, it’s just not feasible to deliver that for less than $800 and still maintain the graphics and smooth gaming experience.
+But that isn’t nearly as bad as it may seem.
+The distinction between 4K and Full HD on a laptop model isn’t that different, and most gaming laptops will look just fine at 1080p.

-The other thing to look at is the size of your display.
-Most gaming laptops under $800 utilize a 15.6-inch screen, but screens can be a couple inches smaller or a couple of inches larger.
-Obviously, the graphics and general gaming experience are going to benefit from a larger screen, but you need to balance the fidelity of your graphics with the practically of seeking out laptops that are portable enough to take with you anywhere.
+The other thing to consider is the size of your display.
+Most gaming laptops under $800 utilize a 15.6-inch screen, but displays can be a couple of inches smaller or larger.
+Obviously, your graphics and general gaming experience are going to benefit from a larger screen, but you need to balance the fidelity of your graphics with the practicality of seeking out laptops that are portable enough to take with you anywhere.

-The cost of hardware is largely standardized, and that means that the specs on these cheapest gaming laptop models are going to be pretty similar to one another.
-But each cheap gaming laptop isn’t the same, even in terms of the CPU.
+The cost of hardware is largely standardized, and that means that the specs on these cheaper gaming laptop models are going to be pretty similar to one another.
+But no two budget models are exactly alike, even in terms of the CPU.
 The standard CPU for gaming on a laptop under $800 is the Intel Core i5.
 Anything less is really not built for gaming, but the Intel Core i5 does a decent job of playing modern AAA games.
 There are a few i7s in the mix too, and you should definitely consider them if you want to run your favorite games at the highest settings.

-No matter what CPU laptops are using, you should always try to get a model within the past couple of generations.
-Right now, we recommend not investing in gaming laptops that are earlier than eighth generation if you want the top gaming experience.
+No matter what CPU a laptop uses, you should always try to get a model within the past couple of generations.
+Right now, we recommend not investing in gaming laptops that are earlier than eighth-generation if you want the top gaming experience.

-Graphics are obviously going to be one of the most important things to pay attention to when shopping for the top gaming laptop, and that’s just as true for gaming laptops as it is any other type of laptops.
+Graphics are obviously going to be one of the most important things to pay attention to when shopping for the top gaming laptop.
 If you’re spending a few hundred dollars, you’re going to be better off with a discrete graphics card.
-Since it doesn’t have to share memory with the CPU and doesn’t need to share any other resources, a discrete graphics card is the best choice for gaming laptops.
+Since it doesn’t have to share memory or any other resources with the CPU, a discrete graphics card is the best choice for gaming laptops.
 In fact, it’s practically a necessity.

 Of course, the graphics card you’ll be able to get for under $800 will be a little bit limited.
 The most common graphics card for a laptop under $800 is the NVIDIA GeForce GTX 1050, but some of the best gaming laptops under $800 on our list use the NVIDIA GeForce GTX 1060.
-We generally recommend NVIDIA over AMD graphics cards except in a few instances with gaming laptops that are running off of an AMD CPU.
+We generally recommend NVIDIA over AMD graphics cards, except in a few instances of gaming laptops that run on an AMD CPU.

-If you do decide to expand your search beyond gaming laptops under $800 and towards the best gaming laptops period, you’ll want to raise the stakes a little.
-The NVIDIA GeForce GTX 1050 Ti offers a small spike in performance over the standard 1050, but you’ll really start to see serious improvement to your graphics if you may the step up from the NVIDIA GTX series to the RTX graphics card series.
+If you do decide to expand your search beyond gaming laptops under $800 and towards the best gaming laptops in general, you’ll want to raise the stakes a little.
+The NVIDIA GeForce GTX 1050 Ti offers a small spike in performance over the standard 1050, but you’ll really start to see serious improvement to your graphics if you make the step up from the NVIDIA GTX series to the RTX graphics card series.

 If you find your graphics card isn’t up to the job later down the line, you may want to consider investing in a good eGPU.

-There are three primary options to choose from when picking an operating system: Windows 10, Windows 10, and Windows 10.
+Windows 10 is really the only operating system for gaming laptops.
 While more game developers are creating ports for Linux and Mac, the majority of games are still built to run on Windows 10, and that means that the best gaming laptops are going to be designed to run on Windows 10.
-That’s true for gaming laptops under $800 and gaming laptops over $800.
+That’s true for all gaming laptops, both under $800 and over $800.